MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

 ### Adding conditional stage - Switch Condition

 After adding the first stage of the workflow, you can add conditional approval by defining conditions in stages.
-Switch condition is where you may have 2-5 different paths that flow to depending on the condition.
+Switch condition is where you can have 2-5 different paths that flow to depending on the condition.

 1. Select **Add Stage**